 I tell you the truth, he who believes has everlasting life.
 I am the bread of life.
 Your forefathers ate the manna in the desert, yet they died.
 But here is the bread that comes down from heaven, which a man may eat and not die.
 I am the living bread that came down from heaven.
 If anyone eats of this bread, he will live forever.
 This bread is my flesh, which I will give for the life of the world.

 Jesus says that he’s the only bread that can satisfy the eternity-sized hollow in our hearts.
 His flesh is the only bread that can make us live forever.
 Try anything else, and you’ll find that it’s not enough, not even if it’s a gift from God himself.
 When God gave the people manna in the wilderness, it wasn’t enough.
 Their bellies were full, but their souls remained empty.
 When Jesus gave bread to the 5,000 men and their families, it wasn’t enough.
 Their bellies were full, but their souls remained empty.
-Today, when God gives us food and clothes and technology and whatever else, it’s not enough.
+Today, when God gives us food and clothes and wealth and entertainment and whatever else, it’s not enough.
 Our bellies are full, but our souls remain empty.
-The only gift of God that can satisfy our hunger for eternity is the gift of himself.
+The only gift of God that can satisfy our hunger for eternity is the gift of himself in Jesus Christ.

 According to Jesus, his flesh is the bread we need.
 Jesus said he would offer his flesh for the life of the world.
 He did this when he was nailed to a wooden cross near the Jerusalem garbage dump.
 Somehow, this one person’s offering of himself has been multiplied through God’s miraculous power to nourish eternal life in countless people.
 Just as one small boy gave up his lunch and it somehow fed thousands of hungry stomachs with plenty to spare, so Jesus gave up his flesh and somehow feeds millions of hungry souls, and there’s plenty left over yet today to nourish anyone who still needs eternal life.
 The bread of life is available to anyone who wants it.

-It’s not enough, however, simply for this bread to be available.
+Jesus is the bread of life, but it’s not enough just for this bread to be available.
 Bread doesn’t do you any good unless you eat it.
 Jesus didn’t say, “I am the bread of life.
 From now on, fulfillment is automatic for everyone.”
 He said, “I am the bread of life.
 He who comes to me will never go hungry, and he who believes in me will never be thirsty.”
-Bread is nourishing only to those who eat, and Jesus is nourishing only to those who come to him in faith.
+Bread is nourishing only for those who eat.
+Jesus is nourishing only to those who come to him in faith.

 We won’t come to him, though, unless we give up on our chances of finding satisfaction on our own.
 We’ve got to be set free from our habit of trying to fill the emptiness with other things.
 We think that if only we were more sexy, we’d be satisfied.
 If only we were more famous, we’d be satisfied.
 If only we were filthy rich, we’d be satisfied.
-If only we were as sexy and famous and rich as Elvis Presley, we’d be … well, what would we be?
-We’d be dead.
-The young Elvis lives only on a postage stamp.
+If only we were smart and sexy and rich and famous, we’d be … well, what would we be?
+We’d be frustrated and empty without Christ.